isamu-isozaki/teamai_test/support/workflows/services/gitlab_com/dmca.html.md

 ### Taking action

 1. If the content still remains active and the user has not responded to the notice, pull up the projects in question and make them private, then block the user.
-1. Send another follow-up to the user, this time informing them that action has been taken, using the macro `DMCA::Notice to Content 'Owner'::Final Touch (takedown)`.
+1. Send another follow-up to the user, this time informing them that action has been taken, using the macro `DMCA::Notice to Content 'Owner'::Final Touch (takedown/index.html.md)`.
 1. In the original ticket from Legal, reply that you've sent a follow-up and taken action using the `DMCA::Notice to Legal::Final Touch` macro.

 ## User disputes a takedown notice